Place of power

 Although most of lakes and rivers in Quebec are incredibly clean, Pingualuk Lake in this respect is in a league of its own.
-This lake has incredible transparency and contains some of the purest freshwater in the world, salinity level is less than 3 ppm.
+This lake has incredible transparency and contains some of the purest freshwaters in the world, salinity level is less than 3 ppm.

 In the lake lives Arctic Char (Salvelinus alpinus).
-Lake environment is very poor and as a result this isolated population of fish has interesting adaptations – thin bodies and large heads.
+Lake environment is very poor and as a result, this isolated population of fish has interesting adaptations – thin bodies and large heads.

 Unique geological recordings